 Most tech giants are investing heavily in both applications and research, hoping to stay ahead of the curve of what many believe to be an inevitable AI-led paradigm shift.
 At the forefront of this resurgence are the fields of conversational interactions (personal assistants or chatbots), computer vision, and autonomous navigation, which — thanks to advances in hardware, data availability, and revolutionary machine learning techniques — have enjoyed tremendous progress within the span of just a few years.
 AI advances are turning problems previously believed to lie beyond the realm of what machines could tackle into commodities that are percolating into our everyday life.

 Perhaps one of the main drivers behind this wave of novel AI applications is deep learning, an area of machine learning that, despite existing for roughly 50 years, has recently revolutionized fields such as computer vision and natural language processing (NLP).
-Nonetheless, despite its incredible performance, deep learning alone is not sufficient to solve the challenges faced by chatbots.
+Nonetheless, despite its incredible performance, deep learning alone is not sufficient to solve the challenges faced by mobile messaging solutions.
 Understanding context, disambiguating between subtle differences in language that can lead to wildly different meanings, employing logical reasoning, and most crucially, understanding the preferences and intent of the consumer, are just a few of the many challenging tasks a system must be able to perform in order to sustain conversation with a human.

 If a modern conversation engine hopes to go beyond answering simple, one-level questions, it must blend the most prominent techniques emerging from the field of deep learning with solid statistics, linguistics, other machine learning techniques, and more structured classical techniques, such as semantic parsing and program induction.

-The first stop in building an intelligent chat system is data.
+The first stop in building an intelligent mobile messaging system is data.
 In particular, deep learning is notorious for requiring vast amounts of high-quality data before it can unleash its true potential.
 But while we live in an era where endless streams of data are constantly being generated, most of it is too raw to be of immediate use for machine learning algorithms.

 Unsupervised Learning, the subfield of machine learning devoted to extracting information from raw data, unassisted by humans, is likely a promising alternative.
 Among its many uses, it can be utilized to build an embedding model.
 In plain English, these techniques allow data to be represented in a less complex form, allowing patterns to be discovered more easily.

 However, the standard approach in deep learning involves collecting a large, highly specific dataset, which is subsequently used to train a network with a mostly static architecture.
 Once trained, the network maps directly from input to a fixed set of outputs that are known in advance.
 Despite being the foundation of remarkably powerful systems, this approach isn’t flexible enough to handle the kind of information needed to carry a realistic conversation.
-This brings us to the next big obstacle in the way of truly human-like chat: the ability to maintain and reason with an internal model of the world.
+This brings us to the next big obstacle in the way of truly human-like automated mobile messaging: the ability to maintain and reason with an internal model of the world.